Italy women's national rugby league team

 The Italy women's national rugby league team represents Italy in rugby league football.
 Their governing body, the Federazione Italiana Rugby League, was formed in 2008.
-They are currently ranked 22nd in the RLIF World Rankings.
+As of December 2025 they are ranked 21st in the IRL Women's World Rankings.

 Current squad

 On 2 October 2025 an Italy team composed of Australian based players was announced ahead of a game on 4 October 2025 against Lebanon at Lidcombe Oval, Sydney.
 Previously the Italy women's team had been selected from Italy based players.

 Australian based players

 The selected team comprised four players with NRL Women's Premiership experience.
 Six members of the squad had experience in the competition tier below the NRLW, the NSWRL Women's Premiership or the QRL Women's Premiership.
 The remaining players were selected from teams in lower tier competitions, such as the Sydney Metro Women's Gold competition.